brennanfee/winfiles/readme.md

 This repository also contains my personal settings and configurations much in the same way that `dotfiles` are used on Linux.
 In fact, a sub-module of this repository is in fact my Linux\Mac `dotfiles` so that I can share some files between all systems.

+During installation, the scripts will prompt for what "system type" the installation is for.
+I offer two options, "Home" and "Work", which should largely be self explanatory.
+The primary difference between the two types are what applications and settings are being used.

 ## Installation Overview

 Full installation steps, including the manual portions can be found in [Installation Steps](installation-steps.md).